When a child with autism grows up, they become an adult with autism.

 That’s where REED Next comes in.
 Our latest endeavor is designed to support adults with autism ages 21 and older so that they can achieve greater independence and live a meaningful and fulfilling life.
 The year-round REED Next Day Program focuses on pre-vocational and vocational training, as well as volunteer and paid employment opportunities.
 Using the principles of applied behavior analysis (ABA), the program also emphasizes community integration, peer mentoring and assistance with daily life skills.

-As part of our ongoing strides to make the world a more inviting place for adults with autism, REED Next will launch Greens Do Good, the first social-enterprise hydroponic farm, in Hackensack, New Jersey.
+As part of our ongoing strides to make the world a more inviting place for adults with autism, REED Next has launched Greens Do Good, the first social-enterprise hydroponic farm, in Hackensack, New Jersey.
 All Greens Do Good profits will support individuals with autism, and the project will also give adults with autism the opportunity to work alongside our farmers to plant, nurture and harvest high-quality produce.

 The REED Next vision is simple: to change the lives of adults with autism so that they can achieve greater independence and become a vital part of their community.
 REED Next is there for life.